akenofu/HackAllTheThings/docs/Technical Writing/Technical Writing for Educators - Work in progress.md

-# Technical Writing for Educators - Work in progess
+# Technical Writing for Educators - Work in progress
 prevent ppl from getting overwhlemed: ur not gonna get everything out of this always can refer original material